jorgerodrigues/jorgerodrigues/README.md

 # 👋 I am Jorge.

-I am a full-stack (part-time) developer looking for transitioning into becoming a full-time developer. :)
+Mobile Developer.

 These are the main tools in my toolbelt:

 * JavaScript
+* TypeScript
+* React Native
 * NodeJS
 * ExpressJS
 * ReactJS
-* Redux
-* HTML/CSS

 ## Find me on the webs